Chapter 7: Awards

 - selecting, notifying and announcing recipients of the award

-- writes the award citation (if one is to be presented).
+- writes the award citation (if one is to be presented) in coordination with the award committee chair.
 Citations should not exceed 150 words.

 - works with the donor(s) to ensure that support for the award remains available, and that the purpose of the award is agreeable to both the donor(s) and to RUSA

 - reviews the purpose and procedures of the award

 RUSA staff responsibilities: